Summer Décor Trends

 This will also fit in perfectly with the new trend of ‘Wabi-Sabi’, which having taken over from the recent ‘Hygge’ trend, focuses on finding beauty in imperfection.
 Whether this be mismatch furniture, homemade décor or perhaps even leaving your bed more crumpled than perfectly plumped (over-sleepers, rejoice), this trend is all about appreciating what you have and making your home feel more ‘homely’.

 If you’re looking for something brighter, last year’s trend of tropical prints is showing no signs of going anywhere – showing up in wall art, on bedding, and even on tableware.
 The energising greens look great alongside both bright whites and the on-trend colours of charcoal, navy and gold.
 In addition to this, real-life plants are being used indoors more and more, reconnecting indoor spaces to nature, while giving the illusion of bigger living spaces to enjoy.

 While traditionally used in real wood flooring, Herringbone patterns are set to be big this summer, ranging from wallpaper to art prints and even window covers, appearing in brightly coloured and monochrome colour schemes.
 Marble patterns are more popular than ever, with rising searches for green marble, reflecting the popularity of the colour this season.
 The effect can be found on various home accessories, whether it be bedding, wallpaper, lamps or even kitchen fittings, and gives a trendy, textured vibe while keeping the colours natural.

 Of course, when you’re craving an interior overhaul, there’s no better starting point than the blank canvas of a brand-new home.
 If you’re thinking of moving to a new house there’s no better time to do it, with a wide range of stunning and spacious Clarendon properties currently available to purchase.
-View our current developments here or give us a call on 01622 851144 to find out more.
+View our current developments or contact us to find out more.